Adding to the St. Louis Landscape

 “We are honored to leverage our expertise in the healthcare space to deliver this joint project for Washington University School of Medicine and BJC Healthcare.
 The team was able to complete this project ahead of schedule against rigid deadlines.”

 Executive Vice President & Shareholder, Institutional Business Unit Leader, Clayco

 BJC HealthCare, the Washington University School of Medicine and the St. Louis Children’s Hospital called for an expansion of multiple facilities.
 The Clayco team, working with Icon Mechanical, took great efforts to protect patients from dust, noise and vibration resulting from construction, which challenged the team as they were already working within the region’s busiest hospital campus.
 The team also assisted with the coordination of traffic and pedestrian routing.

-The project includes a new, 12-story inpatient tower for Barnes-Jewish Hospital, adding 545,000 square feet of hospital space and 406 additional parking spaces below the facility.
+The project includes a new, 12-story inpatient tower for Barnes-Jewish Hospital, adding 558,000 square feet of hospital space and 406 additional parking spaces below the facility.
 The expansion includes women and infant services by the St. Louis Children’s Hospital NICU, as well as expanded inpatient services for the Siteman Cancer Center.
-The St. Louis Children’s hospital saw a 214,000-square-foot expansion, adding 136 new private patient rooms, an expanded NICU and additional space for valet parking.
+The St. Louis Children’s hospital saw a 222,000-square-foot expansion, adding 228 new patient beds, an expanded NICU and additional space for valet parking.

-The new facility opened this year 2018.
+The new facility opened in 2018.
 The expansion and improvement of the facility elevates the patient and visitor experience through several upgraded elements, including landscaping, lighting, signage, walkways, parking and relocation of service traffic.